Whether for Intensive In Community or Outpatient treatment

-Alice Garcia, LCSW, DSW (Bilingual in English/Spanish) Dr. Garcia received her doctorate in Clinical Social Work from Rutgers University in 2015.
+Alice Garcia, LCSW, DSW (IIC - fluent in Spanish) Dr. Garcia received her doctorate in Clinical Social Work from Rutgers University in 2015.
 She started working in the mental health field in 1991 at Capital Health Regional Medical Center in Trenton New Jersey after receiving her Master’s in Social Work from the University of Pennsylvania.
 She worked on the adult mental health unit for 7 years and then in the psychiatric screening center at Capital Health Regional Medical Center for another 14 years.
 Dr. Garcia began her work in the correctional setting in 1997 in the psychology department at New Jersey State Prison.
 Her move to the Juvenile Justice System occurred in 2001.
 Within the Juvenile Justice Commission (JJC), she began work as a clinician, became a supervisor in the most secure care facility, and in 2011 became the Supervisor of the Rehabilitative and Treatment Services Unit for the Commission.

 Dr. Garcia’s interest in trauma began with her work at New Jersey State Prison.
 The inmates felt comfortable speaking to her about their trauma and for some it was the first time that they had spoke about the multiple traumas which many had experienced.
 This was overwhelming at times as the depth of their traumas were severe.
 Her interest in trauma continued as she worked both with the juveniles in the Juvenile Justice Commission and with Spanish speaking immigrants in the urban areas of New Jersey providing both needs assessment and individual counseling through the Children’s System of Care.
 She has been providing in home services primarily to Spanish speaking families for the last 9 years.